hpaluch/pic16f15344-24c01c/README.md

 # Notes

+> This section below is in progress - probably not needed:
+>
-MCC Melody is too simple to properly setup I2C Pins:
+> MCC Melody is too simple to properly setup I2C Pins:
+>
-- has to manually set "Open Drain"
+> - has to manually set "Open Drain"
-- has to disable "slew control" (there are various HW bugs in PIC when slow rate control is enabled)
+> - has to disable "slew control" (there are various HW bugs in PIC when slow rate control
+>   is enabled)

 According to datasheet, 24C01C requires for logical 1 value `0.7 * Vcc` which is `3.5V` for
 Vcc=5V.
 One must be careful to avoid clamping of I2C signals to 3.3V logic (see below).